ditchallaway/Hippy-Crack/README.md

 ```

-Hydrogen will also inject the route information into the Head API, Data API and the Page Template.
+Hippy Crack will also inject the route information into the Head API, Data API and the Page Template.

 ## Setting up a dynamic page template